TodoWorld/bazzite-ai/README.md

 ## Specific Problem Solved

 This project solves the compatibility issue between ROCm and newer Linux kernel versions.
-ROCm requires specific kernel versions (in this case, 6.13.7) to work properly on AMD hardware, while Bazzite by default uses newer kernels.
+ROCm requires specific kernel versions (in this case, 6.13.7) to work properly on AMD hardware, while  by default uses newer kernels.

 ## Changes Made